bloboby/bloboby.github.io/nerts.md

 These ideas focus on playing as many cards into the shared piles as possible.

-- Play cards into a shared pile whenever reasonable and use the holding area only as an intermediate storage space.
+- Play cards into a shared pile if possible, unless it's unreasonable.
+  Use the holding area only as an intermediate storage space.
 - Always play the next NERTS card into any free columns, to maximise the number of exposed cards.
 - Only move cards from the tab deck into your holding area if there is